 The one constant in business is change: employees are looking for growth, businesses merge, companies shrink and grow, leadership shifts.

-Add that to all the “normal” changes in a global pandemic and we find ourselves at the perfect time to reassess and measure the degree to which our employees are engaged at work.
+Add that to a struggling economy alongside a talent shortage and we find ourselves at the perfect time to reassess and measure the degree to which our employees are engaged at work.

-We are hearing a lot about the Great Resignation and the Turnover Tsunami – why not take this opportunity to get to the bottom of it all and ASK our employees what they want and expect from their employer.
+We are hearing a lot about the Great Resignation and the Demographic Drought – why not take this opportunity to get to the bottom of it all and ASK your employees what they want and expect from you, their employer.

 Cue employee engagement surveys.
 Although these surveys are not a new tool, they do remain an excellent way to measure employee satisfaction and identify actionable areas of improvement.
 When building out your survey, there are three things to keep in mind: timing and format, the questions being asked, and the action plan based on the data received.